Sima Jun (prince): Life during the Jin era

-Death
+Death and aftermath

-In January 283, Sima You was ordered by Emperor Wu to leave Luoyang for his fiefdom of Qi.
+In January 283, (Note: Emperor Wu's biography in Book of Jin recorded that Sima You was made da sima, Great General who Stabilizes the East, and chief controller of Qingzhou on 28 January 283.
+This was also the last entry to mention You before his death in April that year.)
+Sima You was ordered by Emperor Wu to leave Luoyang for his fiefdom of Qi.
 Sima Jun petitioned earnestly for Emperor Wu to rescind his order, but Emperor Wu refused.
 Sima Jun then fell ill, and after a long illness, he died in November 286.
 After news of his death reached the western regions of the Jin empire, mourners filled the streets, and the locals erected steles for Sima Jun.
 Elders who saw the steles knelt to pay their respects.
 His son, Sima Chang (司馬暢; 270 - July 311) inherited his princely title; on 22 December 289, he was appointed Prince of Shunyang, while his younger brother Sima Xin was made Duke of Xinye.
 Sima Chang would later go missing during the Disaster of Yongjia; there were no further records of his activities or whereabouts.